- Exfoliation is the mechanical or chemical removal of dead skin cells from the surface of the skin

 Overexfoliating, as well as exfoliating too vigorously in the case of mechanical exfoliants, can also cause skin irritation, redness, peeling or dryness.
 If you experience these sensitivities after having exfoliated multiple times with the same product, stop doing so until your skin clears.
 Then, wait another few days before slowly and carefully trying again.

 You may also wish to try alternative exfoliation products and reduce your number of exfoliation treatments.

 Quick Facial Exfoliation Tips

-Whether using a mechanical exfoliation device like a face brush and/or a chemical exfoliant like a leave-on hydroxy acid, following a few quick facial exfoliation tips can help you get the best results from your exfoliation session:
+Whether using a mechanical or chemical exfoliant such as a leave-on hydroxy acid, following a few quick facial exfoliation tips can help you get the best results from your session:

-- Generally, the more aggressive the exfoliation, the less often it needs to be done.
-Find a schedule that works for you and your skin type.
+- Generally, the deeper the exfoliation, the less often it needs to be done; find a schedule that works for you and your skin type

-When included in your regular skin care routine, proper facial exfoliation can improve your skin’s overall tone, texture, and appearance.
+Exfoliation is the mechanical or chemical removal of dead skin cells and excess oils from the skin’s surface.
+When included in your regular skin care routine, exfoliation can improve your skin’s overall tone, texture and appearance.

 - Burke KE.
 Facial wrinkles.
 Prevention and nonsurgical correction.
 Postgrad Med.
 1990 Jul;88(1):207-10, 213-6, 219-22 passim. ncbi.nlm.nih.gov/pubmed/2195481